 A Benediction of Pop-Rock Worship: Part I

 This past Monday a group of men and women gathered at the kind invitation of the Calvin Institute of Christian Worship for a consultation on the function of pop-rock worship in contemporary church life.
+(The following is Part One of a three-part series of reflections; see Part Two and Part Three.)

 The group included historians like Lester Ruth, Monique Ingalls and Wen Reagan.
 It included musicians like David Crowder, David Gungor, David Bailey and David Fuentes.
 Only songwriters with the name "David," in fact, were invited.
 Which, of course, is far from true, because we also had the privilege of these people's company: Graham Kendrick, Robbie Seay, Matt Boswell, Miranda Dodson, Latifah Phillips, Charlie Hall, Andy Piercy, Greg Scheer, Tommy Walker, Ed Wilmington, John Chisum, Troy Hatfield and Zac Hicks (who has written up a wonderful report of our gathering here).